iterative/dvc.org/content/docs/command-reference/params/diff.md

 ## Description

-This command provides a quick way to compare parameter values from your experiments in the repository history.
+This command provides a quick way to compare parameter values among experiments in the repository history.
+Requires that Git is being used to version the project params.

 > Parameter dependencies are defined with the `-p` option in `dvc run`.
 See also
 > `dvc params`.